 Sheep shearing, sheep dogs mustering, stockman on horseback, billy swinging, feeding the lambs and milking the cow

-Please Note: It will take at least 10 minutes to get your group from the Picnic Area to the Farm Show, and seated in-time.
-Please ensure you are organised to make a prompt arrival as late groups will not be permitted to enter.
+Please Note: Please arrive at The Farm Show 10 minutes prior to show commencement.
+If you intend on making your way to the Farm Show after morning tea or lunch, it will take a minimum of 10 minutes to get your group from the Picnic Area to the Farm Show, and seated in-time.
+Please ensure you are organised to make a prompt arrival as late groups will not be permitted to enter - we don't want you to miss out!

-This is a great opportunity to see the penguins feeding and swimming - don't be late as they eat quickly!
+This is a great opportunity to see the penguins feeding and learn a little about them - don't be late as they eat quickly!

 Here, your students can meet a wombat, and up to 20 other Australian species, displayed in an Australian Homestead